MicrosoftDocs/windows-itpro-docs/windows/client-management/declared-configuration-extensibility.md

 ### Step 4: Invoke the provider generator tool

-Run `codegen.cmd` which invokes the `convert-moftoprovider.exe` command.
+Run `codegen.cmd`, which invokes the `convert-moftoprovider.exe` command.
 Alternatively, you can run the command directly.

 ### Step 5: Copy generated source files

+Copy the generated files from the `temp` folder that was specified with `-OutPath` parameter in the command from step 3 to the project directory you created in step 1.

+> [!NOTE]
-This example uses a `temp` folder that was specified as `-OutPath` parameter in the command from step 3 as the output and renames it to `MSFT_FileDirectoryConfiguration`.
-This is useful when resource parameters in the schema MOF file are modified.
-Because with each update to the schema MOF file, the codegen.cmd script to regenerate the source files must be executed again and this tool will overwrite the source files if they exist.
-So, to prevent that from overwriting the implementation, a temporary folder could be used.

-Moreover, it is best to minimize the updates to the schema MOF file since the main implementation should be merged with the most recent auto-generated source files.
+> With each update to the schema MOF file, `codegen.cmd` script to regenerate the source files must be executed again, which overwrites the source files if they exist.
+To prevent this, this example uses a temporary folder.
+It is best to minimize the updates to the schema MOF file since the main implementation should be merged with the most recent auto-generated source files.

-### Example MSFT_FileDirectoryConfiguration Resource
+### Auto-generated MSFT_FileDirectoryConfiguration Resource

-After running the provider generator tool, it creates several source and header files including:
+After you run the provider generator tool, several source and header files are created, including:

 - MSFT_FileDirectoryConfiguration.c
 - MSFT_FileDirectoryConfiguration.h